 Only 23 lake miles from Wahweap marina sits Padre Bay, a very popular area for houseboat stopovers.
 It's the largest bay of Lake Powell which stretches seven miles across and nine miles long with gorgeous views of monuments such as the Domingues Butte, Tower Butte, Cookie Jar Butte and Boundary Butte (so named as it straddles the Utah/Arizona border).
 From Padre Bay are several back shoots like Kane Wash Canyon which is great for kayaking and exploring.

 Nearer to the Bullfrog area (northern Lake Powell), be sure not to miss the excitement along the Escalante River Arm (about 30 lake miles from Bullfrog marina.)
 The Escalante River Arm is home to three-roof Anasazi ruins with wall paintings and petroglyphs, caves and arches, as well as Fortymile Gulch and the Grand Staircase formation.
 Fortymile Gulch as it heads up Willow Gulch is great for hiking and exploring the red rock canyons and desert pools.
 Broken Bow Arch is a wonderful surprise along the way as it sits on the north side of the gulch, about a half mile from the confluence.

 These suggestions are merely scraping the surface of all of what the naturally beautiful Lake Powell has to offer.
 The lake is yours to explore: the canyons, arches, petroglyphs, buttes, caves and ancient Puebloan cliff dwellings.
 No matter where you are on the lake, there is something to explore and marvel at.
-The Stan Jones' Lake Powell Map is a perfect resource in planning your visit as it includes a full listing by area of Lake Powell's glorious sights, and it's less than $5 to order online.
+The Stan Jones' Lake Powell Map is a perfect resource in planning your visit as it includes a full listing by area of Lake Powell's glorious sights, ask your houseboating agent for a copy.